Lamesa, Texas: In popular culture

+Stephen Graham Jones' Bram Stoker Award winning novel I Was a Teenager Slasher is based in Lamesa.
+The main characters Tolly Driver and Amber Dennison are both juniors at Lamesa High School during the events of the novel.

 Climate

-According to the Köppen climate classification system, Lamesa has a semiarid climate, BSk on climate maps.
+According to the Köppen climate classification, Lamesa has a semiarid climate, BSk on climate maps.
 The town is known for hot summers—frequently topping 100 F—and cold winter nights (where the temperature goes below freezing on an average of 91 nights).
 The average annual temperature is 61.4 F, making it the ninth-coldest place in Texas after cities such as Amarillo and Lubbock.
 Lamesa averages 17.6 in of rain and 4 in of snow annually.